trung-hn/python-tips-and-tricks/README.md

-This is Work in Progress:
+This is a Work in Progress

 # Table of Contents